otterscan/otterscan-book/src/install/assets-server.md

 # Assets Server

 Otterscan can make use of several external data sources to give context to on-chain data.
 The external data sources are served to Otterscan clients at the location given by the `assetsURLPrefix` config option.
+Note: Do not set `assetURLPrefix` to `/assets` or it will conflict with Otterscan's base assets path.

 Typically, these assets are served using the `otterscan/otterscan-assets` Docker image from the [otterscan-assets](https://github.com/otterscan/otterscan-assets) repository.
 In a development environment, you can use `npm run assets-start` and `npm run assets-stop` to run the Docker commands.